All Episodes

 All right.

-Around my town lately, and uh one day I saw packs of them in another upper level town.
+Around my town lately, and one day I saw packs of them in another upper level town.

-They're like an invasive species they tried to offer my mom uh for our house is crazy.
+They tried to offer my mom for our house.

-Um Weed is the gayest drug of all time.
+Weed is the gayest drug of all time.

 Glad I never touched it.

-Do coke like Zirka.
+Do Coke like Zerka.

-That L advice.
+L advice.

-Don't do coke.
+Don't do Coke.

 Yeah, don't do Coke, man.

-Uh Randy Orr got a dishonorable discharge.
+Randy Orton got a dishonorable discharge.

 Really?